We are a non-profit organization running an English school in rural Cambodia.

 If you are willing to work in any of these areas, we hope you will clarify your specific task in advance.
 Also, if you do not want to teach children, we request that you raise this concern in advance to the manager.

-The contributions are use to cover everyday food, electricity, water and administration cost.
+The contributions are will be used to covering everyday food, electricity, water and administration cost.

 Help to organize transportation.

-Teaching English to the kids with smart games, daily communication fro the adults class .
+Teaching English to the kids with smart games, daily communication for the adults class .
 Inspiring between bad pollution and environment friendly.
+Try to talk to the students before or after classes, this activity can motivate then speak more within listening skill with diferent English speakers' actions.

 Botumsakor Community Development Organization (BCDO) was founded in 2009 in the Andong Tuek commune as a non-profit NGO aimed at providing education services with a focus on the English language for the younger generation.